 - If you are paying by check or money order you need to allow 7-10 days for the IRS to receive your payment, so make sure you send it well in advance before the due date.
 Failure to do so may result in penalty charges or even cancellation of the agreed payment plan.

 - If you owe more than $50,000 as an individual you won’t be able to use the online payment options, so in addition to the paper Form 9465-FS, you need to file also Form 433–F, Collection Information Statement.
 If your application is approved you will have to pay additional admin fee between $43 and $105 depending on your income.

 - Try to maximize cost and minimize income and handle all tax accounts at the same time.
 In some cases getting 3 bank loan denials (intended to pay your debt) prior to your IA application can make its acceptance more likely.

-Contact an experienced CPA or tax advisor who will be able to help you with crafting the best payment plan according to your personal circumstances and will stand a firmer ground on your behalf in the negotiations with the IRS.
-Also, you would certainly need the assistance of a professional if you don’t meet the IRS criteria for automatic acceptance of an installment agreement
+- Contact an experienced CPA, Attorney or Enrolled Agent (as they are the only ones authorized before the IRS) who will be able to help you with crafting the best payment plan according to your personal circumstances and will stand a firmer ground on your behalf in the negotiations with the IRS.
+Also, you would certainly need the assistance of a professional if you don’t meet the IRS criteria for automatic acceptance of an installment agreement.

 Readers should note that this article is only intended to convey general information on these issues and that FAS CPA & Consultants (FAS) in no way intends for the contents of this article to be construed as accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This article cannot serve as a substitute for such professional services or advice.
 Any decision or action that may affect the reader’s business should not rely solely on the contents of this article, but should rather be consulted on with a qualified professional adviser.
 FAS shall not be responsible for any loss sustained by any person who relies on this presentation.
 This article is subject to change at any time and for any reason.